Warnings multiply against Easter holiday travel, gatherings

 Japan reported more than 500 new cases for the first time Thursday, a worrisome rise since it has the world’s oldest population and COVID-19 can be especially serious in the elderly.

-Prime Minister Shinzo Abe has declared a state of emergency — but not a lockdown — in Tokyo and six other prefectures earlier this week.
+Prime Minister Shinzo Abe has declared a state of emergency — but not a lockdown — in Tokyo and six other prefectures.
 Companies in the world’s third-largest economy have been slow to embrace working from home and Abe appears to be concerned about keeping the economy going.
 Many commuters jammed Tokyo’s streets as usual on Thursday.

-But Tokyo Gov. Yuriko Koike, who has outlined business closure plans that are tougher than the Abe’s, said the city is in a dire situation with new cases surging and cannot delay non-essential business shutdowns for two more weeks.
+But Tokyo Gov. Yuriko Koike, who has outlined business closure plans that are tougher than the Abe’s, said the city is in a dire situation and cannot delay non-essential business shutdowns for two more weeks.

-“The spread of the infections are so fast in Tokyo that we cannot wait that long,” she said.
+“The spread of the infections is so fast in Tokyo that we cannot wait that long,” she said.

 Worldwide, the number of confirmed COVID-19 cases has climbed to nearly 1.5 million, with nearly 90,000 deaths, according to Johns Hopkins University.
-The true numbers are almost certainly much higher, because of limited testing, different rules for counting the dead and the efforts of some governments to conceal the extent of outbreaks in their nations.
+The true numbers are much higher, because of limited testing, different rules for counting the dead and the efforts of some governments to conceal the extent of their outbreaks.

-For most, the virus causes mild to moderate symptoms such as fever and cough.
+For most, the virus causes mild to moderate symptoms like fever and cough.
 But for some older adults and the infirm, it can cause pneumonia and death.
-Almost 330,000 people have recovered worldwide.
+Almost 330,000 people have recovered.

-U.S. Vice President Mike Pence said he would speak to leaders in African American communities who are concerned about disproportionate impacts from the virus.
-Fauci acknowledged that historic disparities in health care have put African Americans at risk for diseases that make them more vulnerable in the outbreak.
+U.S. Vice President Mike Pence said he would speak to African American leaders who are concerned about disproportionate impacts the virus is having on their communities.
+Fauci acknowledged that historic disparities in health care have put African Americans at risk for diseases that make them more vulnerable to the virus.

-Meanwhile, new infections and hospitalizations have been leveling off in hard-hit Italy and Spain, which together have more than 32,000 deaths.
+New virus infections, hospitalizations and deaths have been leveling off in hard-hit Italy and Spain, which together have more than 32,000 deaths, but the daily tolls are still shocking.
+Spain reported 683 more deaths on Thursday, bringing its total to 15,238.

-Italian Premier Giuseppe Conte is expected to announce soon how long the country’s lockdown will continue.
-In Spain, where nearly 15,000 people have died, Budget Minister María Jesús Montero said “normal life” will gradually return beginning April 26 but warned it would be a staggered easing.
+The latest figures were released as Spanish Prime Minister Pedro Sánchez appeared before parliament to ask for a second two-week extension of Spain’s state of emergency.

+Perry reported from Wellington, New Zealand and Becatoros from Athens, Greece.
+Associated Press journalists around the world contributed.